rohitkhera/cf_fips_rand/README.md

 Instructions:

-1) Change compiler (cc, javac) and relavant path / include variables in the Makefile to point to your OpenSSL install, java intall and jni header files
+1) Change compiler (cc, javac) and relavant path / include variables in the Makefile to point to your OpenSSL install, java install and jni header files

-2) If you have the OpenSSL FIPS module compiled use target (a) above to build the shlibls, programs, java classes and jni shlib
+2) If you have the OpenSSL FIPS module compiled use target (a) above to build the shlibs, programs, java classes and jni shlib

-3) If you just wish to compile the statically linked fips program use target (a) above (requires that you compile / install OpenSSL FIPS module
+3) If you just wish to compile the statically linked fips program use target (a) above (requires that you compile / install OpenSSL FIPS module)

-4) If you just have OpenSSL installed, but have not compiled the FIPS module, use build target (b) above
+4) If you just have OpenSSL installed, but have not compiled the FIPS module, use build target (c) above

 5) The following run targets are defined (requires setting LD_LIBRARY_PATH and java.library.path)